mrmendoza-dev/code-context-python/README.md

 # code-context-python
 Python UI to easily copy the context of your code projects as a JSON object.
 Built to import context easily to ChatGPT.

+### Features
+- Outputs a list of files with JSON objects for:
+  - File Name
+  - File Type
+  - File Path
+  - File Content

 ### Example Output:
 [
   {